citra-emu/citra-web/site/content/entry/citra-progress-report-2023-h2/index.md

 However, These changes required users to manually remove their config save file for the new Citra version to regenerate it appropriately.
 So, users upgrading from old Citra versions would still experience the same crashes all over again.
 To end this confusion, Steveice10 reworked the configuration block system to create missing blocks on the fly.
 Essentially Citra will upgrade the config save for you automatically.
 Neat!

-Finally Steveice10 [optimized](https://github.com/citra-emu/citra/pull/6717) the Y2R decoding process, which shaved about 0.1ms of decoding time on a modern desktop computer and [worked](https://github.com/citra-emu/citra/pull/6690) around a bug that prevented Danball Senki Wars from booting.
-The game, possibly due to a bug in its code, was calling a service function Y2R_StartConversion multiple times on the same data.
+Finally Steveice10 [optimised](https://github.com/citra-emu/citra/pull/6717) the Y2R decoding process, which shaved about 0.1ms of decoding time on a modern desktop computer and [worked](https://github.com/citra-emu/citra/pull/6690) around a bug that prevented Danball Senki Wars from booting.
+The game, possibly due to a bug in its code, was calling a service function **Y2R_StartConversion** multiple times on the same data.
 Citra did not account for this and the function would work on invalid data the second time around.
-Yet more evidence that the creativity of gamedevs is trully endless, and certainly will not be last.
+Yet more evidence that the creativity of game devs is truly endless, and certainly will not be last.

 {{< figure src="danball.png"
     title="Looks like snow alright" >}}